 (d) Concentration of water molecules does not matter

 Answer is (b) The concentration of water molecules in surrounding medium is higher than water molecules concentration in the cell.

-When the concentration of water molecules in surrounding medium is higher than water molecules concentration in the cell water from the surrounding enter the cell through osmosis and the cell swells up.
+When the concentration of water molecules in surrounding medium is higher than water molecules concentration in the cell, water from the surroundings enters the cell through osmosis and the cell swells up.